 This is not really important: I cannot think of a single game that translates well the squares on the board to GC time.
 It's just that this game is among the less realistic of all.

 Since the game represents a stage race, there are rules to keep the classifications.
 Here is where the rules get confused (at least the English rules).
 Apart from the time of the riders calculated in seconds for the GC, there is also a Team Classification, calculated in points, which is more important than the GC.
 There are also intermediate sprints during the stages in which points and seconds are awarded.

 At the end of each stage all of this is added up and written down in the provided table (a sheet for each team for each stage!) or uploaded to the Tour Calculator with the help of the QR code printed on the board and a smartphone.
 Of course, if you use the game calculator you probably do not need to fully understand the scoring, and that's why it is not so clear in the rules.
 In the case you do not want to use your smartphone (as is may case), the rules also mention a Tour Calculator on their website.
 Unfortunately it is not available at the time of writing this.
 (I will be pleased to change this sentence as soon as the calculator is online).

 All in all, I quite like the game.
-I think its positive aspect outweigh by far the negative ones.
+I think its positive aspects outweight by far the negative ones.
 If I have insisted on some of its drawbacks it is just because I think that the game has a strong potential.
-Of course, some things can be corrected in the future (some clarifications on the scoring rules "for dummies" would be welcome) and others are just part of the game, and it is alright to leave them as they are, even if I do not like then that much.
+Of course, some things can be corrected in the future (some clarifications on the scoring rules "for dummies" would be welcome) and others are just part of the game, and it is allright to leave them as they are, even if I do not like them so much.

-There are two expansions of the game available from the Hulstgames website.
-With them you can add 4 extra teams to the game (two with evey expansion) and a couple of rules' variants for a more tactical game.
+UPDATE (2016): There are two expansions of the game available from the Hulstgames website.
+With them you can add 4 extra teams to the game (two with every expansion) and a couple of rules' variants for a more tactical game.